Walter Zellot: Squadron leader and death

 On 19 August 1942, Zellot was appointed Staffelkapitän (squadron leader) of 2.
 Staffel of JG 53, replacing Hauptmann Klaus Quaet-Faslem who was transferred.
 On 23 August, German forces launched the Battle of Stalingrad with the 16th Panzer Division, and elements of the 3rd Motorized Infantry Division and 60th Motorized Infantry Division crossing the Don near Vertyachy.
 That day, Zellot claimed four aerial victories in support of the German attack.

 However, earlier on the same day of his appointment on 19 August 1942, his Bf 109 G-2 (Werknummer 14189—factory number) was shot-up by a Soviet fighter, probably the Yakovlev Yak-1 flown by future ace Boris M. Vasilyev (929 IAP).
 Zellot was awarded the Knight's Cross of the Iron Cross (Ritterkreuz des Eisernen Kreuzes) on 3 September 1942 following his 75th aerial victory.

 On 10 September 1942, Zellot was killed in action while engaged in a low-level attack on Soviet troops northwest of Stalingrad, shot down by anti-aircraft fire.
 He bailed out at low altitude, insufficient for his parachute to open, and was killed.
 According to Prien, Zellot may have been shot down by friendly fire.
 His Bf 109 G-2 (Werknummer 13487) had its tail blown off and crashed 20 km east of Vertyachy.
 At the time oh his death, he was the most successful fighter pilot of I. Gruppe of JG 53.
 Zellot was temporarily succeeded by Oberleutnant Friedrich-Karl Müller as commander of 2.
 Staffel.
 In parallel, Müller who was officially heading 1.
 Staffel of JG 53.

 Summary of military career

 Aerial victory claims

 According to US historian David T. Zabecki, Zellot was credited with 85 aerial victories.
+Spick also lists him with 85 aerial victories and a mission-to-claim ratio of 3.48.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and found records for 84 aerial victory claims, including 81 aerial victories on the Eastern Front and three on the Western Front.

 Victory claims were logged to a map-reference (PQ = Planquadrat), for example "PQ 49721".
 The Luftwaffe grid map (Jägermeldenetz) covered all of Europe, western Russia and North Africa and was composed of rectangles measuring 15 minutes of latitude by 30 minutes of longitude, an area of about 360 sqmi.
 These sectors were then subdivided into 36 smaller units to give a location area 3 × 4 km in size.